-In consonance with Regulation 26(1) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, none of the Directors on the Board is a member of more than ten committees and Chairperson in more than five committees across all the Public Companies in which they are Directors.
+In consonance with Regulation 26(1) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, and based on the disclosures from the Directors none of the Directors on the Board is a member of more than ten committees and Chairperson in more than five committees across all the listed entities in which they are Directors.

-The details of attendance of the Directors at the Board Meetings during the financial year 2021-22 and at the last Annual General Meeting held on 29th September, 2021 together with the number of other Directorships, and Committee Memberships/Chairmanships as on 31st March, 2022 are as follows:
+The Attendance details of the Directors at the Board Meetings during the financial year 2022-23 and at the earlier Annual General Meeting held on 30th September, 2022 are presented below along with the number of other Directorships, Memberships in committees and Chairmanships.

-5.No.
-Name & Designation of Director Category Director Identification Number Date of Joining the Board No. of Board Meetings attended during Attendance at the last Annual General Meeting #No. of other Directorship in other companies other Directorship in other companies other Directorship in other other Directorship in other #No. of Chairmanship in other companies as on No. of Committee Membership and Chairmanship in other Companies as on 31.03.2022 Member Chairma IT ommittee rship and anship in 'SL 1.03.2022 Inter-se relationship between Directors No. of Shares held by Directors Director Ic Date of the financial year 2021-22 as on 31.03.2022 31.03.2022 As Member As Chairman As As Chairman Directors 1.
-Mr. Parasmal Doshi (Chairman cum Whole-time Director) Promoter, Executive Director 00051460 6 Present 10 9 Nil Nil 4 Brother of Mr. Dhanpal Doshi 1165900 2.
-Mr. Dhanpal Doshi (Managing Director cum Chief Executive Officer) Promoter, Executive Director 00700492 19/01/1995 6 Present 15 3 Nil Nil 2 Nil Brother of Mr. Parasmal Doshi 1270500 3.
-Mr. Rajendra Bandi (Whole-time Director) Executive Director 00051441 6 Present 3 2 Nil Nil 1 Nil Nil 10061 4.
-Mr. Sunil Kumar Soni (Independent Director) Non Executive Director 00508423 28/03/2002 6 Present 1 Nil Nil Nil 3 2 Nil Nil 5.
-Mr. Om Prakash Gauba (Independent Director) Non Executive Director 00059231 29/01/2005 6 Present 1 Nil Nil Nil 5 1 Nil Nil 6.
-Mrs. Shobha Santosh Choudhary (Independent Director) Non Executive Director 06934418 20/09/2014 5 Present 1 Nil Nil Nil 3 Nil Nil Nil d) Familiarization Programme for Independent Directors
+S.No.
+Name & Designation of Director Category Director Identification Number Date of Joining the Board No. of Board Meetings attended during the Attendance at the last Annual General Meeting #No. of other Directorship in other companies as on #No. of Chairmanship in other companies as on 31.03.2023 No. of Committee Membership and Chairmanship in other Companies as on 31.03.2023 Membership and Chairmanship in other Companies Member Chairma the co ommittee rship and anship in mpany 1.03.2023 Inter-se relationship between Directors No. of Shares held by Directors Directo Dat financial year 2022-23 31.03.2023 As Member As Chairman As Member As Chairman 1.
+Mr. Parasmal Doshi (Chairman cum Whole-time Director) Promoter & Executive Director 00051460 01/10/2010 Present 11 8 Nil Nil 4 2 Brother of Mr. Dhanpal Doshi 1165900.
+2. Mr. Dhanpal Doshi (Managing Director cum Chief Executive Officer) Promoter & Executive Director 00700492 5 Present 16 2 Nil Nil 2 Nil Brother of Mr. Parasmal Doshi 1270500 3.
+Mr. Rajendra Bandi (Whole-time Director) Executive Director 00051441 3661/10/61 5 Present 4 2 Nil Nil 1 Nil Nil 10061 4.
+Mr. Sunil Kumar Soni (Independent Director) Non Executive Director 00508423 28/03/2002 5 Present 2 Nil Nil Nil 3 2 Nil Nil 5.
+Mr. Om Prakash Gauba (Independent Director) Non Executive Director 00059231 29/01/2005 5 Present 2 Nil Nil Nil 5 1 Nil Nil 6.
+Mrs. Shobha Santosh Choudhary (Independent Director) Non Executive Director 06934418 20/09/2014 2 Present 2 Nil Nil Nil 2 Nil Nil Nil d) Familiarization Programme for Independent Directors

-Note : # The above includes the directorship & chairmanship in Private Limited Companies also. \ There were no convertible instruments held by any Director.
+Note: #The above information includes the directorship & chairmanship in Private Limited Companies also.